 - 8 ounces sliced mushrooms, fresh or canned (drained)

-- Line slow cooker with liner or spray with non-stick spray.
+- Line the slow cooker with a liner or spray with non-stick spray.

 - Sprinkle each side of the pork chops with garlic pepper or seasoning of your choice and place them in the bottom of the slow cooker.